philipladuca24/PINNs-Project/Notes.md

 - Need to build REPL to allow toggling between retraining and loadine from terminal.
 - See HW5 or SearchEngine (from CSCI 0200).

-## setup_func.py

-- setup_func.py is training.
-- Need to correctly implement the boundary conditions.
-Currently the solution curve is smoothly translated approximately -0.5 at x = -1 and then connects back at the x = 1 boundary.

 ## Generate docstrings!